-Term Definition Revenue Budget The estimate of annual income and expenditure requirements, which sets out the financial implications of the PCC Group policies and the basis of the annual precept to be levied on collection funds.
+Term Definition Revaluation Reserve An amount representing the accumulated gains on the fixed assets held by the PCC Group arising from increases in value, as a result of inflation and other factors, to the extent that these gains have not been consumed by subsequent downward movements in value.
+Retail Price Index (RPI) Official measure of the general level of inflation as reflected in the retail price of a basket of goods and services, including mortgage costs, council tax and other household costs.
+Revenue Budget The estimate of annual income and expenditure requirements, which sets out the financial implications of the PCC Group policies and the basis of the annual precept to be levied on collection funds.
 Revenue Support Grant (RSG) A general government grant in support of local authority expenditure (including Police and Crime Commissioners) and fixed each year in relation to spending levels.
-Senior Employee An employee whose salary is more than £150,000 per year, or one whose salary is at least £60,000 per year (calculated pro rata for a part-time employee) and who is the designated head of paid service and a statutory chief officer.
+Senior Employee An employee whose salary is more than $\pounds150,000$ per year, or one whose salary is at least $\pounds60,000$ per year (calculated pro rata for a part-time employee) and who is the designated head of paid service and a statutory chief officer.
 Typically the Commissioner's Chief Executive, Chief of Staff and statutory Chief Officers (ACPO).
 Service Reporting Code of Practice (SerCOP) CIPFA Service Reporting Code of Practice which shows the Net Cost of Police Services including support services by mandatory categories of policing service or activities (reviewed annually).
 The Code The Code incorporates guidance in line with IFRS, IPSAS and UK GAAP Accounting Standards.
 It sets out the proper accounting practice to be adopted for the Statement of Accounts to ensure they 'present fairly' the financial position of the Council.
 The Code has statutory status via the provision of the Local Government Act 2003.